Capability 2: planning

 - prepare effectively before the meeting;

-- provide evidence clearly, with explanation if needed
+- provide evidence clearly, with an explanation if needed

-- identify or recognise priorities, justifying them if needed,
+- identify or recognise priorities, justifying them if required,

 - understand and accept decisions and conclusions differing from your own, provided they are reasonable and justified;

-- lead when needed, and to be led when necessary.
+- lead when needed, and be directed when necessary.

-This capability, summarised here, covers much that will stand the rehabilitation expert in good stead when involved in management meetings and many other meetings.
+This capability, summarised here and shown below, covers much that will stand the rehabilitation expert in good stead when involved in management and many other meetings.
 Much of the knowledge may be found in management literature, and the skills learned from management training courses.
-Although some rehabilitation professional consider meetings a waste of time – and a poorly planned and prepared meeting, badly chaired will indeed be a waste of time – successful rehabilitation depends crucially on meetings to reach a proper formulation, and to ensure an efficient and effective coordination of the team’s activities both internally, and with people from outside the team.
+Although some rehabilitation professionals consider meetings a waste of time – and a poorly planned and prepared meeting, badly chaired will indeed be a waste of time – successful rehabilitation depends crucially on meetings to reach a proper formulation and to ensure efficient and effective coordination of the team’s activities both internally, and with people from outside the group.
 Hence this is an important capability.